MarianoLibre/no-more-tabs/README.md

 # no-more-tabs

-Keep all your urls at hand
+Keep all your urls at hand.